 If this sounds a bit unlikely, allow me to explain better with the help of an example.
 Joan may not be able to fault Aaron in customer support for his friendly phone manner and his efficient resolution of her problem.
 But even though Joan is happy with that particular interaction, she is not happy that the problem arose in the first place.
 So, to improve Joan’s overall experience with the company, it is vital to look at her whole journey end-to-end and see if there was a way to avoid the problem.
 The saying ‘prevention is better than cure’ has never been truer.

 It is down to each business to look long and hard at what its key customer journeys are and how they can be improved, but to get us started we’re going to take a look at some of the most common areas where we can improve customer experience.

-Listen, it’s been said literally thousands of times before but I’m going to say it again: you never get a second chance at a first impression.
-And, unlike that unfortunate first encounter with your mother-in-law, you will never ever get another chance to correct a customer’s poor first impression of your business.
+You never get a second chance at a first impression and, unlike that unfortunate first encounter with your mother-in-law, you will never ever get another chance to correct a customer’s poor first impression of your business.
 No pressure!